saarus72/text_normalization/README.md

     1. Polish things roughly like balance (as `два` seems to be *far* more common than `двумястами`), get rid of ITN mistakes etc.
 1. Train an MVP.
     > Done with notebooks to [train](./work/train/train.ipynb) and to [distributed train](./work/train/train-distributed.ipynb) a model.
-    1. Get a relatively big LLM as we are going to prune it then (and to onnx it as well so that the resulting performance is compatible with the solution I've mantioned).
+    1. Get a relatively big LLM as we are going to prune it after (and to onnx it as well so that the resulting performance is compatible with the solution I've mentioned).
         * Seems to be [ai-forever/FRED-T5-1.7B](https://huggingface.co/ai-forever/FRED-T5-1.7B) as it is encoder-decoder, trainable on single **RTX3060 12GB** and good enough to get an MVP.
             > Turned out that 12GB is enough to inference it only so I've trained [ai-forever/FRED-T5-large](https://huggingface.co/ai-forever/FRED-T5-large).